 4. Sumatra PDF

-A quirky little PDF, ebook and comic reader for anyone who uses multiple PCs
+A PDF, ebook and comic reader that's ideal for multiple PCs

 Despite its name, Sumatra PDF is a great little ebook reader, capable of displaying books in EPUB and MOBI format, as well as comic books in CBZ and CBR comic books.